A Two-Time-Scale Stochastic Optimization Framework with Applications in Control and Reinforcement Learning: Technical Assumptions

-\end{assump} Assumptions \ref{assump:HG_smooth} and \ref{assump:f_smooth} are common in the literature of stochastic approximation \cite{chen2019finite,doan2020nonlinear} and hold in the context of actor-critic methods, which we will verify in Section \ref{sec:applications}.
-Next, we assume that the operator $G$ is strongly monotone in expectation at its root (which we have assumed is unique).
+\end{assump} Assumptions \ref{assump:HG_smooth} and \ref{assump:f_smooth} are common in the literature of stochastic approximation \cite{karmakar2018two,doan2021finite} and hold in the actor-critic methods discussed in Section \ref{sec:applications}.
+Next, we assume that the operator $G(\theta,\cdot,X)$ is strongly monotone in expectation at $\omega^{\star}(\theta)$ (which we have assumed is unique).

-\begin{assump} There exists a constant $\lambda_G>0$ such that
+\begin{assump} There exists a constant $\lambda>0$ such that

-\end{assump} This assumption is often made in the existing literature on two-time-scale stochastic approximation \cite{hong2020two,doan2020nonlinear} and is a sufficient condition to guarantee the fast convergence of the auxiliary variable iterate.
-We will verify that Assumption \ref{assump:stronglymonotone_G} (or an equivalent contractive condition) holds in the actor-critic methods discussed in Section \ref{sec:applications}.
+\end{assump} This assumption is often made in the existing literature on two-time-scale stochastic approximation \cite{hong2020two,doan2021finite} and is a sufficient condition to guarantee the fast convergence of the auxiliary variable iterate.
+This assumption essentially states that $G$ behaves similarly to the gradient of a strongly convex function in expectation, though it may not even be a gradient mapping.
+It can be verified that Assumption \ref{assump:stronglymonotone_G} (or an equivalent contractive condition) holds in the actor-critic methods discussed in Section \ref{sec:applications}.

-In addition, we assume that the solution $\omega^{\star}(\cdot)$ is $L$-Lipschitz continuous with respect to $\theta$ as follows. \begin{assump} There exists a constant $L,B>0$ such that
+In addition, we assume that $\omega^{\star}(\cdot)$ is Lipschitz continuous with respect to $\theta$. \begin{assump} There exists a constant $L,B>0$ such that

-\end{assump} Note that we use the same constants $L$ and $B$ in the three assumptions mentioned above for the convenience of notation.